Biological control of oxeye daisy

 The next step is to study these species in depth to assess their suitability for introduction to North America or Australia.
 We are looking for species that are both specific and damaging to the target weed, but not to non-target species.

 We started tests with the root-galling tephritid fly O. nebulosa in 2016.
 In no-choice tests (where the fly is exposed to only one test species or the target weed), galls were exclusively found on oxeye daisy and, to a much lesser extent, on four other species.
-These are positive results and we will, therefore, continue working with this insect.
+In choice tests, we found galls only on oxeye daisy and, to a lesser extent, on the ornamental Shasta daisy (Leucanthemum × superbum).
+These are very positive results and we will, therefore, continue working with this insect.